-- 1. What have been some of the economic and social consequences of the substitution of machine power for human strength, as a result of industrialization, and the growing importance of knowledge, skills, and experience in a high-tech economy? (pages 208-209) - 2.
-Would you expect the average hammer in a factory to drive more nails per year in a richer country or a poorer country?
+1. What have been some of the economic and social consequences of the substitution of machine power for human strength, as a result of industrialization, and the growing importance of knowledge, skills, and experience in a high-tech economy? (pages 222-223)

+- 2. Would you expect the average hammer to drive more nails per year in a richer country or a poorer country?
 Would you expect the average worker to produce more output per hour in a richer country or a poorer country?
-Explain the reasons in each case. (pages 216-217) - 3.
+Explain the reasons in each case.(pages 230-231) - 3.
 Some studies have attempted to determine how employment has changed in the wake of a minimum wage increase by surveying individual firms before and after the increase to find out how their employment has changed, and then adding up the results.
-What is the problem with this procedure? (page 225) - 4.
-What has been the effect of multinational corporations in China on wages and working conditions there? (pages 245-247) - 5.
-In the first half of 2010, the proportion of American adults with jobs had the largest decline in more than half a century.
-Yet the unemployment rate did not rise.
-How could this be? (pages 235-237) - 6.
-Is it possible for per capita income to rise by 50 percent over a period of years while household income remains unchanged over those same years? (pages 202-203)
+What is the problem with this procedure? (pages 242-243) - 4.
+How can per capita income be increasing by 50 percent over a period of years, while average family income and average household income remain almost stationary over those same years? (pages 217-218) - 5.
+When the difference in income between the top and bottom brackets increases, does that necessarily mean that a given set of individuals are falling further behind another given set of individuals? (pages 218-220) - 6.
+Would a country in transition between a communist economy and a capitalist economy, such as China, tend to have more equality of income or less, compared to an economy that was continuing to be communist or continuing to be capitalist? (pages 277-278) - 7.
+Although maximum wage laws existed long before minimum wage laws, only the latter are common today.
+However, in those special cases where there have been maximum wage laws- as under wage and price controls during World War II, for example, what effects would such laws have on the allocation of scarce resources- and on discrimination against minorities and women?
+How would maximum wage laws and minimum wage laws differ in their effects on discrimination? (pages 229, 243-244, 246, 249-251)